By The Secret Traveller

 A proper Persian or Turkish rug is a thing of beauty, but make no mistake, you’ll have to pay an absolute packet for it.
 If you go for something cheap and nasty that was pumped out of a factory for a couple of dollars, it’ll look hideous once you get it home.
 And will probably fall apart within weeks.

 You know the ones.
-I’m talking about the, “My sister when to London and all I got was this lousy T-shirt” tops.
+I’m talking about the, “My sister went to London and all I got was this lousy T-shirt” tops.
 Or the weed-smoking alien from Amsterdam saying, “Take me to your dealer”.
 These things are the definition of lame.
-Just get a snow globe.
+Just get a snow globe (not that that is any better).

 Any tourist who goes to South Africa should be searched upon re-entry into their home country to make sure they haven’t brought one of these massively annoying plastic trumpets back with them.
 They’re the worst things in the world.
 And if you give one to a child, you deserve a jail term.